tjhaan/HiCPhylogenyWorkflow/README.md

 ## Step 6: Concatenate proteins ##

-Now that you have the trimmed and aligned sequences you can concatenate these 16 files.
+Now that you have the trimmed and aligned sequences you can concatenate these 16 files for each ribosomal protein.
 To do this we will use the `concat` script packaged with BinSanity.

 Usage is shown below:
 ```